 In an outstanding piece of original, physical and contemporary theatre, Softsod’s powerful drama is packed with depth, intrigue and pathos, alongside humility and humour to bring us slowly, expertly face-to-face with our own slender grip on reality.

 We specialise in original, thought-provoking theatre.
-Passionate about engaging with audiences we create unique, contemporary drama, focused on crafted story-telling, creative directing, outstanding performance and high quality production to raise the profile of important social issues (#MentalHealthMatters).
+Passionate about engaging with audiences to create unique, contemporary drama, focused on powerful story-telling, creative directing, outstanding performance and high quality production to raise the profile of important social issues (#MentalHealthMatters).

-The Ebbing Hour is our dynamic new drama, re-crafted into a single two-act play from our two previous one-act plays Fragile Man and UnSpoken, producing what is now a unique, best-of-the-best piece of theatre.
-Our spring/summer tour of The Ebbing Hour runs from mid-February to end May 2019; tour details here.
+The Ebbing Hour is Softsod's dynamic stage production, re-crafted into a single two-act play from our two previous one-act plays Fragile Man and UnSpoken, producing what is now a unique, best-of-the-best piece of theatre.

 Man Y: Male: A moody, dark, uncompromising character with a mysterious but undoubtedly tragic past, driven now to commit suicide.
 Uncommunicative and sinister, with a tendency to OCD, the man has a secret past and an unparalleled determination to hide it.
-The last thing he needs, as he ritualistically sets himself to die, is to be discovered and have to explain himself; to defend himself against the inevitable.
+The last thing he needs, as he ritualistically sets himself to die, is to have to explain himself to the hapless Man X; to defend himself against the inevitable.
 Maybe he can turn the tables?
 He's clever enough.

 Man X: Male: A positive, likeable if somewhat erratic man, always keen to grow, improve and learn.
 An almost child-like demeanour belies a complex history, easily confused by his own deliberations.
 An excitable psychology lecturer, who has just returned to work after some mysterious time away, he comes daily to an isolated hill top to watch the sunset.
 It's in the ebbing hour of the setting sun that he finds peace and serenity.
 A peace that is about to be unceremoniously shattered.
-Can he endure the trial and stay without running for the hills, as he usually does?
+Can he endure the trial and stay without running for the hills?

 What the Audience Say ...